 Downpayment Assistance Program Loan

-Borrowers must qualify for a CHFA mortgage with an approved lender and attend a homebuyer education class.
-They also need to contribute at least $1,000 toward the down payment.
+Borrowers must qualify for a CHFA mortgage with a participating lender and attend a homebuyer education class.
+The DAP loan must also be at least $3,000 but cannot exceed the minimum down payment required for the home.

 DSHA Homeownership Loan

-The Delaware State Housing Authority (DSHA) has a home ownership mortgage program that provides a 30-year loan with a fixed interest rate at or below market rates.
+The Delaware State Housing Authority (DSHA) has a homeownership mortgage program that provides a 30-year loan with a fixed interest rate at or below market rates.
 The loan amount cannot exceed $417,000, although there is no limit on the purchase price.
 To be eligible, borrowers need a minimum credit score of 620; those with credit scores below 660 must participate in housing counseling.
-Maximum income for one- or two-person households is $113,400 in New Castle County and $99,600 in Kent and Sussex counties.
+The maximum income for one- or two-person households is $113,400 in New Castle County and $99,600 in Kent and Sussex counties.

 Borrowers also qualify for an interest-free second mortgage of 2% to 5% of the loan amount to use toward closing costs, as well as a federal tax credit for up to $2,000 of mortgage interest each year.